qtnc/swan/docs/stdlib.md

 - hashCode
 - length: return the number of elements in this tuple
 - toString: return a string like "(1, 2, 3, 4, 5)"

+## Global functions
+- gcd(...values), lcm(...values): compute the GCD (greatest common divisor) or LCM (least common multiple) of the values given.
+Return 1 if called without any argument.
+- max(...items), min(...items): return the least or greatest of the given items

+Additionally, math functions (sin, cos, log, etc.) as well as rounding functions (floor, round, ceil, etc.) may or not be available as global functions.
+See Num class for a list of math functions.